 Social and Special Events

 Do you like to organize socials, dinner parties, and get-togethers?
 If your answer is yes, consider stepping away from technology for just a few hours; join our Team and share your “partying” expertise with us.
-We have an Annual Holiday Party, Club Fair Activity, Volunteer Thank You Picnic, and special occasions throughout the year.
+We have an Annual Holiday Party, Club Fair Activity, Volunteer Thank You Picnic, and other special occasions throughout the year.